wrct883/stream-service/README.md

 ## TODO
 - maybe script everything including the variables and passwords but that seems too tedious for something this simple, that will realistically need to be done maybe every couple of years
+- maybe symlink the systemd-services to keep them all maintained, but maybe that wont work cause iirc systemd symlinks those files too
+- script getting all the services set up?